bfemiano/song_plays_workshop_tutorial/Luigi_tasks.md

 Note that the jar and class don't exist yet, but will once we finish the Scala spark work in the next step.

-Next we have to define the dependencies this job has.
+Next we have to define the dependent tasks.
 We want to make sure before we launch the Spark job that the luigi tasks to download the spins and listeners for a given day are both complete.

 Add the below requires() to the `DatasetGen` task.